 How to fix: Track your past promotions and submissions in your Partner Dashboard and resubmit when eligible, or submit a different book that hasn’t been featured within the past six months.

-4. The book wasn’t available in all retailers/regions
+4. The book wasn’t available on all retailers

 BookBub readers use many different retailers across our four regions.
 We want to send book deals to as many readers as possible.
 A book that’s available on all the major retailers (Amazon Kindle, Barnes & Noble Nook, Apple iBooks, Google Play, and Kobo) and all of BookBub’s available regions (the United States, United Kingdom, Canada, India, and Australia) is more competitive because more of our readers will be able to take advantage of the deal.

 We often get submissions for books that are only available on one retailer, and an editor is less likely to accept that submission.
-If we ran that book as a Featured Deal, BookBub members who are opted into that category but signed up for a different retailer won’t get a deal in that spot in their email that day.
+If we ran that book as a Featured Deal, BookBub members who opted into that category but signed up for a different retailer wouldn’t get a deal in that spot in their email that day.
 Because of this, between two equally competitive books, the editors are more likely to choose the book available on more retailers.

 How to fix: You should choose a distribution strategy that makes the most sense for your marketing plans, but if you only offer your book on one or two retailers and are having trouble getting selected for a Featured Deal, you can consider changing your distribution strategy or submitting another title that is available on multiple retailers.
 Additionally, you can keep submitting — while we are less likely to feature titles that are only available on one retailer, it’s by no means a hard-and-fast rule!

 5. We found evidence of a bad reader experience